 Fair value is calculated discounting estimated future cash flows using a market rate of interest.

 c) Share capital

-The group's ordinary shares are classified as equity instruments.
-The group is not subject to any externally imposed capital requirements.
+The company's ordinary shares are classified as equity instruments.
 Share capital includes the nominal value of the shares and any share premium attaching to the shares.